StacyWeru/Github-Search/README.md

 ## Demo
 Here is a working live demo :  https://StacyWeru.github.io/Github-Search/
 ## Mobile support
-The Quotes is compatible with devices of all sizes and all OS's, and consistent improvements are being made.
+This app is compatible with devices of all sizes and all OS's, and consistent improvements are being made.
 ## [Usage](https://StacyWeru.github.io/Github-Search/)
 ### Development
 Want to contribute?
 Awesome!